nopnop2002/esp-idf-bluetooth-remote/README.md

 Each device has a unique Remote device address.
 I think you can use this to communicate with specific devices.
 But I don't know how.
+We can use multiple devices if we can communicate with a specific device.
 ```
 I (3432) GATT_CLIENT: AB Shutter3
 I (3432) GATT_CLIENT: Device found AB Shutter3